givemepower8/Phaser3Practices/docs/COC.md

 Weakness: Slow and low attack.
 Giant will ignore troops while any defensive structures in range so it's vulnerable to defensing heros.

+Giant is terrible at tearing down walls, must go with wizard as a meat shield.

 | Level | DpS | DpA | HP    | Cost  | Research Cost | Laboratory | Research Time |
 | ----- | --- | --- | ----- | ----- | ------------- | ---------- | ------------- |
 | 1     | 11  | 22  | 300   | 250   | N/A           | N/A        | N/A           |